kvas-it/europython2017/4-fighting-the-controls.md

 # Fighting the controls (programmers vs pilots) (Daniele Procida)

-- Pilots and programmers have some similar human judgement failure modes.
+- Pilots and programmers have some similar human judgement failure modes in extreme situations.
   - Loss of situational awareness,
   - Panic,
   - Faulty mental models,